rockset/rockset-go-client/openapi/docs/CreateCollectionRequest.md

 `func (o *CreateCollectionRequest) HasClusteringKey() bool`

 HasClusteringKey returns a boolean if a field has been set.

+### GetStorageCompressionType

+`func (o *CreateCollectionRequest) GetStorageCompressionType() string`

+GetStorageCompressionType returns the StorageCompressionType field if non-nil, zero value otherwise.

+### GetStorageCompressionTypeOk

+`func (o *CreateCollectionRequest) GetStorageCompressionTypeOk() (*string, bool)`

+GetStorageCompressionTypeOk returns a tuple with the StorageCompressionType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageCompressionType

+`func (o *CreateCollectionRequest) SetStorageCompressionType(v string)`

+SetStorageCompressionType sets StorageCompressionType field to given value.

+### HasStorageCompressionType

+`func (o *CreateCollectionRequest) HasStorageCompressionType() bool`

+HasStorageCompressionType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)